mnater/Hyphenopoly/README.md

 Hyphenopoly.js is a __JavaScript-polyfill for hyphenation in HTML__: it hyphenates text if the user agent does not support CSS-hyphenation at all or not for the required languages and it is a __Node.js-module__.

 The package consists of the following parts:
--   _Hyphenopoly_Loader.js_ (~27KB unpacked, ~4KB minified and compressed): feature-checks the client and loads other resources if necessary.
+-   _Hyphenopoly_Loader.js_ (~12KB unpacked, ~2KB minified and compressed): feature-checks the client and loads other resources if necessary.
--   _Hyphenopoly.js_ (~45KB unpacked, ~4KB minified and compressed): does the whole DOM-foo and wraps (w)asm.
+-   _Hyphenopoly.js_ (~37KB unpacked, ~4KB minified and compressed): does the whole DOM-foo and wraps wasm.
--   _hyphenEngine.wasm_ (~1KB uncompressed): wasm code for creating pattern trie and finding hyphenation points.
--   _hyphenEngine.asm.js_ (~11KB uncompressed, ~1KB minified and compressed): fallback for clients that don't support wasm.
--   _pattern.hpb_ (sizes differ! e.g. en-us.hpb: ~23KB uncompressed, ~14KB compressed): space saving binary format of the hyphenation patterns (including their license).
+-   _wasm-Modules_ (sizes differ! e.g. en-us.wasm: ~24KB uncompressed, ~15KB compressed): core hyphenation functions and hyphenation patterns in a space saving binary format (including pattern license).
 -   _hyphenopoly.module.js_: the node module

 ## Usage (Browser)